-4 Stars Schools with four star ratings perform generally well on all indicators in the accountability system.
+Schools with four star ratings perform generally well on all indicators in the accountability system.
 These schools' performance falls in the second row or above of the School Classification Rules chart for every indicator.
 Overall achievement and growth in math and English language arts is moderately high in comparison to all Rhode Island schools.
 Science proficiency is also modestly high in comparison to all Rhode Island schools.
 These schools may have one subgroup identified for targeted support and improvement.
 These schools have a moderate to high percentage of English learners making sufficient progress towards attaining English language proficiency.
 High schools with this classification have 85% or higher composite graduation rates.
 High schools also have modestly high performance on the Commissioner's Seal and Post-Secondary Success indicators.
 Finally, these schools may have some weaknesses in exceeding expectations, student chronic absenteeism, teacher chronic absenteeism, and/or suspension rates.

-These schools would also be in the second row or above for performance on any additional indicators.
-3 Stars Schools with three star ratings have some areas of weakness on school performance indicators in the school accountability system.
+Schools with three star ratings have some areas of weakness on school performance indicators in the school accountability system.
 These schools' performance falls in the third row or above of the School Classification Rules chart for every indicator.
 Overall achievement and growth in math and English language arts, proficiency in science, as well as English language proficiency is average, but these schools generally have at least one area of low performance in comparison to all Rhode Island schools.
 These schools may have multiple subgroups of students identified for targeted support and improvement.
 High schools with this classification have 80% or higher composite graduation rates.
-High schools with this classification earn at least three pointshave at least one area of modest performance across the Commissioner's Seal and Post-Secondary Success indicators but may have weak performance in the other.
+High schools with this classification have at least one area of modest performance across the Commissioner's Seal and Post-Secondary Success indicators but may have weak performance in the other.
 Finally, these schools often have some weaknesses in exceeding expectations, student chronic absenteeism, teacher chronic absenteeism, and/or suspension rates.

-These schools would be in the third row or above for performance on any additional indicators as well.
-1 2 Stars Schools with two star ratings have weaknesses at the overall school level, likely in several of the indicators included in the accountability system.
+Schools with two star ratings have weaknesses at the overall school level, likely in several of the indicators included in the accountability system.
 These schools' performance falls in the fourth row or above of the School Classification Rules chart for every indicator.
 Overall achievement and growth in math and English language arts, proficiency in science, as well as English language proficiency is low, but generally have at least one area of strength.
 Schools with two stars often have subgroups of students identified for targeted support and improvement.
 High schools with this classification may have composite graduation rates lower than 80%, but graduate at least two thirds of their students within four years.
 High schools may perform at the lowest level for both the Commissioner's Seal and Post-Secondary Success indicators.
 Finally, these schools often have weaknesses in exceeding expectations, student chronic absenteeism, teacher chronic absenteeism, and/or suspension rates.

-These schools would also be in the fourth row or above on any additional indicators.
-1 Star Schools with one star ratings are the lowest performing schools in Rhode Island in terms of academic achievement and growth in achievement in mathematics and English language arts.
+Schools with one star ratings are the lowest performing schools in Rhode Island in terms of academic achievement and growth in achievement in mathematics and English language arts.
 The are also among the lowest in Rhode Island in Science proficiency.
 These schools perform in the bottom row of the School Classification chart for at least one indicator.
 Schools with one star often have multiple subgroups of students identified for targeted support and assistance.
 High schools with this classification may graduate less than two thirds of their students within four years.
 Finally, these schools often have weaknesses in the Commissioner's Seal and Post-Secondary Success indicators as well as exceeding expectations, student chronic absenteeism, teacher chronic absenteeism, and/or suspension rates.

-They may also have weaknesses on additional indicators added in future years. - Examples of Using the School Classification Rules Chart
+Examples of Using the School Classification Rules Chart